Skip to content

 forEach()

-Iterate every row across all pages, calling the callback for side effects.
+Iterate rows in the configured scan range, calling the callback for side effects.
 Execution is sequential by default (safe for interactions like clicking/filling).
+Increase maxPages to iterate beyond the first page.
 Call stop() in the callback to end iteration early.

 Signature